Metakino/AMQ-MetakinoScript/README.md

 Maybe later in the future I'll make some bigger ones or just improve my tests script, I'll see if I get gud enough.

 To install them, just select you wanted one (There's just one for the moment, no need to hesitate) and click on "Raw".
-If you have Tampermonkey it should ask you to install it directly.
+Then if you have Tampermonkey it should ask you to install it directly.
+If you don't, download Tampermonkey extension on your browser beforehand.

 ## Update Hotkey